 The Pinecone Lockseed's jingle is 'strike in the shadows'.
 This reflects how Hase, its initial user, planned to backstab Kaito, but also how the Kurokage troopers are used as clandestine clean-up to hide evidence of Helheim by Yggdrasil.

-The Durian jingle, 'Mister Dangerous', reflects how Oren was initially a serious threat to the Beat Riders due to his military training.
+The Durian Lockseed's jingle, 'Mister Dangerous', reflects how Oren was initially a serious threat to the Beat Riders due to his military training.

 The Lemon Energy Lockseed's jingle, 'Fight Power Fight Power', obviously alludes to both Ryoma and Kaito's Social Darwinist and Blood Knight tendencies.